claudiorivera/server-side-calculator/README.md

 # server-side-calculator

-This is a simple server-side calculator which was made for a homework assignment.
+This is a simple server-side calculator, which was made for a homework assignment.